oracle/soda-for-java/doc/Getting-started-example.md

 Obtain the patch from My Oracle Support (https://support.oracle.com).
 Select tab Patches & Updates.
 Search for patch number, 20885778 or access it directly at this URL: https://support.oracle.com/rs?type=patch&id=20885778.
 Make sure you follow all the installation steps specified in the README.txt file included with the patch, including the post-installation step.

+SODA requires the SODA_APP role to be granted to the user (i.e. schema name) that will be used to work with collections.
+The underlying tables used to store document collections will be stored in this schema.
+Pick or create a schema for this purpose, and then issue the following command (in sqlplus, for example):

+    grant SODA_APP to schemaName;

 This simple SODA Java program performs the following operations:

 *     Creates a new collection